crypto-liquidity-providers/lpm/provider-cli/README.md

 pnpm start <address> [options]
 ```

-where `address` refers to the deployment address of the application of interest.
+where `address` refers to the address of the application contract of interest.
 Please use option `--help` to check all available options.